How the GIA Colored Stone Grading System Works

 For instance, a tanzanite graded as “vB 6/6” means:

-- Hue: Violetish-Blue (vB) – Blue dominant, violet secondary
+- Hue: Violetish-Blue (vB) – Blue dominant, violet secondary - more than 50% blue under white light.

 - Tone: 6 – Medium Dark